gemilepus/Toolbox/README.md

 [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) | shows you information about which handles and DLLs processes have opened or loaded.
 [API Monitor v2](http://www.rohitab.com/apimonitor) | API Monitor is a free software that lets you monitor and control API calls made by applications and services.
 [hasherezade/IAT_patcher](https://github.com/hasherezade/IAT_patcher) | Persistent IAT hooking application - based on bearparser
+[sandboxie-plus/Sandboxie](https://github.com/sandboxie-plus/Sandboxie) | Sandboxie is a sandbox-based isolation software

 *Other*
 Name | Description
 ---- | ----
-[sandboxie-plus/Sandboxie](https://github.com/sandboxie-plus/Sandboxie) | Sandboxie is a sandbox-based isolation software [xupefei/Locale-Emulator](https://github.com/xupefei/Locale-Emulator) | Yet Another System Region and Language Simulator [Autoruns for Windows](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) | it shows you the currently configured auto-start applications as well as the full list of Registry and file system
+[xupefei/Locale-Emulator](https://github.com/xupefei/Locale-Emulator) | Yet Another System Region and Language Simulator [Autoruns for Windows](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) | it shows you the currently configured auto-start applications as well as the full list of Registry and file system
 [Advanced Port Scanner](https://www.advanced-port-scanner.com/tw/) | find open ports on network computers and retrieve versions of programs running on the detected ports.
 [qBittorrent](https://www.qbittorrent.org/) | The qBittorrent project aims to provide an open-source software alternative to µTorrent.
 [gemilepus/Scriptboxie](https://github.com/gemilepus/Scriptboxie) | Scriptboxie allows you to easily control and create scripts, similar to some mouse macros.
+[doitsujin/dxvk](https://github.com/doitsujin/dxvk) | Vulkan-based implementation of D3D9, D3D10 and D3D11 for Linux / Wine

 ## #Android
 Name | Description